The Protest: The Northwestern University student-run news magazine

 WHAT IS THE PROTEST?

 The Protest is a student-run news magazine that specializes in investigative, political, and social justice reporting.
 We currently have two main “platforms”: an award-winning quarterly magazine, and a website featuring new, original reporting.
 We’re the only publication at Northwestern University that is devoted entirely to journalism that is progressive and in-depth.
 We like covering issues that go overlooked or unheard of.
 Check out the Peace Project, they’re our mother organization.
 Principally we’re about good journalism, following a story no matter where it takes us.
 We also believe in good storytelling and coverage that surprises.
 We have no interest in “wailing-in-the-wind journalism” or preachy journalism.
 And if you plan to be outside protesting in cold weather, dress appropriately.
-Our recommendation is something like a North Face Bionic Jacket.
-No, it's not going to make you into a bionic woman or man, but it sure will keep you warm.
-According to the NorthFace description the jacket is for windy, cold weather activities (in our case protests).
-It's a relatively soft shell that will keep you warm and windchill-free beneath its windproof exterior and comfortable fleece.
-You can layer underneath for colder weather.
 And don't forget hats, mittens and warm footwear.
 To be serious about protesting in cold windy conditions, you must be dressed appropriately.

 MASTHEAD